nvihrs14/tcherry/README.md

 # tcherry

 The package is meant for learning the structure of the type of graphical models called t-cherry trees from data.
+For more information about t-cherry trees see for instance the vignette or Kovács & Szántai (2012).
 The functions can only be used for categorical data.
 The purpose of the package is only to provide functions for learning the structure of the graph from given data with no missing values.
 The functions are attempting to find structures of maximal likelihood.
 If the corresponding graphical model is to be used in connection with probability propagation or prediction other packages are needed (see the vignette for examples).

 ## Install
 Without vignettes